If you have a disability or you're supporting a loved one with a disability, you would be aware of the limited support and training available.

 Our meetings are held on a monthly basis and focus on the areas of interest to the group.
 The common experiences we share among family members are:

-If this support group can help you, we would love you to join us.
 It is free to attend and we also provide light refreshments at no charge.
-We usually meet on the 3rd Tuesday of the month at 1 pm to 3 pm at The Royal Talbot Rehabilitation Centre in Kew.
-The meeting room will be advised when you RSVP.
+We meet monthly.
+RSVP’s are essential so you can get updates of the date, time and location at The Royal Talbot Rehabilitation Centre in Kew.
 Sessions are facilitated by Jenny Koadlow and AQA’s Peer Support Coordinator, Nazim Erdem.

 Just remember to RSVP for every session by calling Jenny Koadlow on 03 9418 0410 or 0403 046 816, or email [email protected].

 Jenny is our clinical psychologist who has worked for many years with individuals, couples, families and groups in the disability sector.

 If you have any queries call 1300 032 774 or leave us your contact details on the enquiry form on this page.